UNB Libraries Saint John Borrowing Policy

 All library users are responsible for knowing and following the rules stated in this Borrowing Policy.
 Users fined or suspended under these rules may not use ignorance of the rules as the basis for an appeal.

-Library users must present their own valid UNB or STU ID card to borrow materials.
-People not affiliated with UNB or STU may apply for a Community Borrowers Card.
+Users must present a valid UNB/STU ID card to borrow materials.
+ID cards are non-transferable.
+People not affiliated with UNB or STU may apply for a Community Borrower Card.
 A lost or stolen card must be reported immediately to the Library.
 Such cards will be suspended to prevent possible misuse.

 - Reserve items